yvesago/shodan-cli/README.md

     	query ['!http']
 ```

-On first call `shodan-cli` will ask an optional default request stored in `.shoddanrc`.
+On first call `shodan-cli` will ask an optional default query stored in `.shoddanrc`.

 ### Query sample